turingschool/backend-curriculum-site/module4/berlin/sorting_bigo.md

 * How would you determine the "Big O" complexity of this algorithm?
 * Is the complexity better, or worse, if the data is already sorted?
 Why?
 * Does this algorithm need additional "space complexity" to do its work?
+* Does this complexity matter if the data is smaller, or larger?

 #### Analyzing the Complexity